arinal/Z2IO/README.md

 val io = for {
   _ <- IO.pure(5)         // use pure only if we have the value already, don't ever use it to wrap expression with side effects
   _ <- IO.delay(launch()) // side effects can be wrapped with delay.
-The wrapped expression will be evaluated when IO.run is called
+The wrapped expression will be evaluated inside the runloop
   _ <- IO(launch())       // IO.apply is an alias for IO.delay.
 As with previous operation, will be evaluated on the same thread
   _ <- IO.async[Unit] { cb => // IO.async can be used to wrap async operation.
 Here, launchAsync() returns Future
         launchAsync().onComplete {